Yusufpek/bbm104-hu-cs/assignments/AS4/README.md

 Note that any external libraries are not allowed!
 ///////////////// Type Below: RUN /////////////////

+java DuckHunt

 ///////////////////////////////////////////////////

 Please specify the location (e.g. src/ or src/mypackage) where assets folder should be inserted:
 ////////// Type Below: LOCATION OF ASSETS //////////

+src/assets

 ///////////////////////////////////////////////////

 Please specify extra information if you have any
 ////////// Type Below: EXTRA INFORMATION //////////

+- I did not implement extra part of the assignment.
+- I randomised the ducks' colors and ducks' starting positions.
+- I added unlimited ammo mode
+    * When you are in the background selection screen you can activate or deactivate unlimited ammo mode.
+    * If it is activated, your remaining ammo is showing with "∞" and does not increase.
+- There is a wierd problem which i want to mention here.
+    * When the game completed all levels are finished the "Press Enter...Press ESC..." text is not showing sometimes.
+    * "Game Completed" text is showing always but the others not showing, i did not understand and solve this problem.

 ///////////////////////////////////////////////////